ScilifelabDataCentre/serve-invenio/README.md

 # Create the secrets first.
 # This script will randomly generate the secrets.
+# Note: This script does not include the correct DATACITE_USERNAME and DATACITE_PASSWORD,
+# make sure to have them if you want to use them
 # Do not disclose it or share.
 chmod +x generate-invenio-secrets.sh
 ./generate-invenio-secrets.sh > invenio-secrets.yaml